Justify (horse)

 Justify first attracted attention with a win in his debut race on February 18, 2018.
-He followed up with two more victories, including the Grade One Santa Anita Derby that qualified him for the 2018 Kentucky Derby.
-Justify then won that race and the 2018 Preakness Stakes and 2018 Belmont Stakes to win the Triple Crown.
-He was retired undefeated several weeks after the Belmont and became the only American Triple Crown winner who was never beaten in his entire career.
+He went on to win the Kentucky Derby, the Preakness Stakes and the Belmont Stakes to become the 13th Triple Crown winner.
+He was retired, undefeated, several weeks after the Belmont and became the only American Triple Crown winner in history who was never beaten in his entire career.